azr4e1/Knowledge/cdb798cfffc3fbd35361e5ab2fbe363c.md

 - [ ] pager for `list` command when beyond certain length
 - [ ] pager table formatting
 - [ ] add rename functionality to rename a note and all the links pointing to it
+- [ ] strip whitespace and newline from title when creating new notes
+- [ ] handle frontmatter exceptions gracefully
 - [ ] In confirmation question, if mistyping repeat question
 - [ ] add grep wrapper to search for words inside the notes
 - [ ] When creating new note, automatically create tags from notes title